Raptor007/X-Wing-Revival/README.txt

     be somewhat GPU-heavy and CPU-heavy.
     NOTE: This is even more CPU-heavy when shaders are disabled!

+  Asteroid Detail: Controls how far away asteroids render as model vs simple sphere.
+    Can be somewhat CPU-heavy and GPU-heavy with many asteroids, especially in VR.
+	NOTE: This is even more CPU-heavy when shaders are disabled!

+--Virtual Reality--

-  Virtual Reality (OpenVR/SteamVR): Enable VR HMD output and seated head tracking.
+  Enable VR Mode: Enable VR HMD output and seated head tracking, using OpenVR/SteamVR.
     Tested with the HTC Vive, and it should work for the Oculus Rift or any other HMD.
     You might need to tweak vr_fov and vr_offset in the console.
 VERY GPU-HEAVY!

 --Sound--